Managing Diabetes And Trucking could be a daunting task!

-Although doctors do not know the exact cause of TD2, according to the American Diabetes Association, its development has been associated with several risk factors.
-These include a history of prediabetes, hyperglycemia or gestational diabetes; being overweight; physical inactivity; genetics; family history; race and ethnicity; age; high blood pressure; and abnormal cholesterol.
+Although doctors do not know the exact cause of Type 2 diabetes, according to the American Diabetes Association, its development has been associated with several risk factors.
+Not only this, these include a history of prediabetes, hyperglycemia, or gestational diabetes; being overweight; physical inactivity; genetics; family history; race and ethnicity; age; high blood pressure; and abnormal cholesterol.

 Type 2 Diabetes